sharmilat29/ChatGPT_PromptEngineering/README.md

 # ChatGPT Prompt Engineering :bulb:

 Welcome to the ChatGPT Prompt Engineering GitHub repository!
 This project is dedicated to exploring and innovating within the realm of prompt engineering for ChatGPT.
-Following along the ChatGPT Prompt Engineering course by DeepLearning.ai, the following Jupyter Notebooks contain a series of experiments, tutorials, and insights designed to enhance the effectiveness of ChatGPT prompts.
+Following along the ChatGPT Prompt Engineering course by DeepLearning.ai, the following Jupyter notebooks contain a series of experiments, tutorials, and insights designed to enhance the effectiveness of ChatGPT prompts.

 ## Overview :mag: